8th Grade Learning

 MGSE8.EE.2 Use square root and cube root symbols to represent solutions to equations.
 Recognize that x2 = p (where p is a positive rational number and lxl < 25) has 2 solutions and x3 = p (where p is a negative or positive rational number and lxl < 10) has one solution.
 Evaluate square roots of perfect squares < 625 and cube roots of perfect cubes > -1000 and < 1000.

 MGSE8.EE.3 Use numbers expressed in scientific notation to estimate very large or very small quantities, and to express how many times as much one is than the other.
-For example, estimate the population of the United States as 3 × 10and the population of the world as 7 × 109, and determine that the world population is more than 20 times larger.
+For example, estimate the population of the United States as 3 × 108 and the population of the world as 7 × 109, and determine that the world population is more than 20 times larger.

 MGSE8.EE.4 Add, subtract, multiply and divide numbers expressed in scientific notation, including problems where both decimal and scientific notation are used.
 Understand scientific notation and choose units of appropriate size for measurements of very large or very small quantities (e.g. use millimeters per year for seafloor spreading).
 Interpret scientific notation that has been generated by technology (e.g. calculators).